-The photo shows marine Josh Curtas holding hands with Bre Curtas minutes before their wedding ceremony, which took place in August 2012 in Lynchburg, Va.
+The photo shows marine Josh Curtas, holding hands with his fiancé, Bre Curtas, minutes before their wedding ceremony, which took place in August 2012 in Lynchburg, Virginia.

 The bride and groom are seated at a corner, bowing their heads in prayer and holding hands without looking at each other, in order to keep with the tradition of waiting to see each other until the wedding ceremony.

-The photo originally went viral in January 2013 when Bre Curtas wrote a blog post, titled "Power of Prayer," detailing her and her groom's decision to include God in their wedding day festivities.
+The photo originally went viral in January 2013 when Bre Curtas wrote a blog post, entitled "Power of Prayer," detailing her and her groom's decision to include God in their wedding day festivities.

-The picture that originally gained over 65,000 "likes" on Facebook has once again gone viral this past week after Bre Curtas did an interview with the New York Daily News regarding the image, which was taken by wedding photographer Kimberly Burke.
+The picture quickly went viral on the internet, gaining over 65,000 "likes" on Facebook, and it once again went viral this past week when Bre Curtas did an interview with the New York Daily News regarding the iconic image, which was taken by wedding photographer Kimberly Burke.

 Curtas told the news outlet that faith has played an important role in the couple's relationship, as they decided to wait until marriage to have sex, and therefore sharing a prayer before their wedding seemed fitting.